 You’re still young, that’s your fault

 There’s so much you have to know

 Look at me, I am old, but I am happy”

 “I was once like you are now, and I know that it’s not easy

 To be calm when you’ve found something’s going on

 Why, think of everything you’ve got

-Separation is the worst part of being Dad, and often at worst in the Father-Son relationship because of more frequent connection with traumatic events such as war, imprisonment, substance abuse, marital strife, and mental illness.
+Separation is the worst part of being a dad, and it’s often at worst in the father-son relationship because of more frequent connection with traumatic events such as war, imprisonment, substance abuse, marital strife, and mental illness.

-This strife started as my restlessness during mid life, accompanied by death fears from a 1985 melanoma diagnosis catalyzed by the persistent thought: “I am not living my authentic self.”
+This strife started as my restlessness during midlife.
+This was accompanied by death fears from a 1985 melanoma diagnosis, and was catalyzed by the persistent thought: “I am not living my authentic self.”